rocket7642/CSS143B/homework/homework2/problem_2/readme.md

 - peek
 - constructor ArrayStack

+By its name, similar to the ArrayQueue example we saw in class, internally an interger array is used to store the actual data.

 ### Tests for the ArrayStack Class (10pt)

 Following the exmaple of ArrayStack from class, implement the following functions in Tests.java: